snap-cloud/snapCloud/INSTALL.md

 ## Running the Snap!Cloud

 If it all went well, you're now ready to fire up Lapis.
-While in development, just run this command under your Snap!Cloud local folder, if you use authbind:
+While in development, just run this command under your Snap!Cloud local folder.

+If you use authbind:
 ```
 $ ./start.sh
 ```

+Otherwise, run Snap!Cloud using the instructions in: "A Procfile Runner"

 You will also need to start your Postgres database separately.
+When running locally, follow the instructions listed in "Starting up a local PostgreSql server"

 ## Setting up the Snap!Cloud as a system daemon